 - 1 bay leaf

-- 2 cups fresh spinach leaves (you can substitute kale, swiss chard, or another favorite green)
+- 2 cups fresh spinach leaves (or substitute kale, swiss chard, or another favorite green)

-- 1/4 cup chopped cilantro (you can substitute parsley-- I prefer the flavor of cilantro here)
+- 1/4 cup chopped cilantro (or can substitute parsley-- I prefer the flavor of cilantro here)

 - Add the vegetable stock, water, lentils and bay leaf.
 Bring to a simmer then cover the pot, slightly vented.
 Let the soup cook for about 30 minutes until the lentils are soft.